marcelstoer/open-data-smn/README.md

 There's a Docker image at [https://hub.docker.com/r/marcelstoer/open-data-smn](https://hub.docker.com/r/marcelstoer/open-data-smn) for the following architectures:

 - linux/amd64,
-- linux/arm/v7
 - linux/arm64

-The ARM images allow you to run this on e.g. Raspberry Pi.

 ## Contributing
 Please have a look at the [contributing guidelines](CONTRIBUTING.md) if you want to improve this project.